 When I got home I started craving it like a mad woman.
 I made a cardamom-cinnamon-brown-butter one to quell my hunger.
 But again, the need for yeasty, chocolate bread struck.
 I waited until the weekend and, roughly following Ottolenghi’s recipe for ‘Krantz cake’ I baked up some lil babka buns.
 I ate TWO for breakfast and it. was. great.

-- 1 tsp active dried yeast (see notes)
+- 1 tsp instant dried yeast/fast-action dried yeast (see notes)

 - pinch of salt